-In addition to a Florida Bill of Sale, you'll need to have some other things to register your motor vehicle.
-You'll need photo identification, the title that was completed by the seller, an odometer or mileage disclosure if the vehicle is less than ten years old, proof of car insurance, and a completed Application for Certification of Title With/Without Registration.
+In addition to a Florida bill of sale, you'll need to have some other things to register your motor vehicle.
+You'll need photo identification, the vehicle title that was completed by the seller, an odometer or mileage disclosure if the vehicle is less than ten years old, proof of car insurance, and a completed Application for Certification of Title With/Without Registration.
+The PDF is available on the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) website.
 In Florida, you can complete the motor vehicle registration process by visiting your local Florida DHSMV office.
-Remember that you'll need to have the full amount of money required to pay the registration fees and tax on the vehicle.
+Remember that you'll need to have the full amount of money required to pay the registration fees and sales tax on the vehicle.

-A Florida Bill of Sale for boats must include certain things.
+A Florida bill of sale for boats must include certain information.
 The top part of the document must include the year, make or manufacturer, body type, model, and color of the boat; the vessel identification number; the purchase price; the date of the sale, and the printed name of the buyer along with their physical address.

-A Florida Bill of Sale must include a certification section that includes the seller's printed name, signature, date of the signature, and the seller's physical address; the buyer's printed name, signature, date of the signature, and the buyer's physical address.
+A Florida bill of sale must include a certification section that includes the seller's name, seller's signature, date of signature, and the seller's physical address; the new owner's printed name, signature, date of the signature, and the buyer's physical address.